achals/achals/README.md

 ### Hi there 👋

-🔭 I’m Achal, a Software Engineer at [Tecton](https://www.tecton.ai/).
-I lead a bunch of our streaming and realtime efforts.
+🔭 I’m Achal, a Staff Machine Learning Engineer at [Reddit](https://www.reddit.com/r/RedditEng/).
+I lead our prediction logging and feature engineering efforts.
+Previously, I was at [Tecton](https://www.tecton.ai/), which was acquired by Databricks.
+There, I was leading a bunch of their streaming and realtime efforts.
 I blog at blog.achals.com

 <!--
 **achals/achals** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.